enso-org/ide/docs/specification/community-release.md

 * Otherwise, the input is parsed to Prefix Chain.
 The last element of chain become _pattern_, and the rest become _expression_.
 If there is only one element, the _expression_ is empty.

-When suggestion list needs to be created or updated, the engine method described in _Assumtions_ is
+When suggestion list needs to be created or updated, the engine method described in _Assumptions_ is
  called:
 * First argument:
   * If the searcher's mode is _Add to Selection_ and _expression_ is empty, the first output